 While writing my book Dixie Lullaby: A Story of Music, Race, and New Beginnings in a New South, which came out in 2004, I pulled Gregg Allman aside backstage at the previous year’s Bonnaroo festival in Tennessee.
 “I’m doing a book on the music of the South, and I’d really like to sit down and talk with you,” I told him.
-“Sounds good,” he said before his manager unceremoniously yanked him away and told me that I’d never be able to talk to the singer.
-He didn’t want Allman to be involved in a book that, according to the manager, focused on the past.
-That was OK with me.
-While I would have loved to talk to Allman for the book, I’d already done extensive interviews with several of his musical cohorts, from Paul Hornsby of the early Allman Joys to Warren Haynes of a later version of the Allman Brothers Band.
-It was Allman and his manager’s loss: In my book, I hailed the band — both past and present — as one of America’s greatest rock acts.
+“Sounds good,” he said before his manager unceremoniously yanked him away and told me that he’d never allow me to interview the singer for my book.
+He didn’t want Allman to be associated with a book that, according to the manager, focused on the past.
+(Never mind that the manager had no idea what my book was going to focus on.)
+At any rate, it was OK with me.
+While I would have loved to have talked to Allman for the book, I’d already done extensive interviews with several of his musical cohorts, from Paul Hornsby of the early Allman Joys to Warren Haynes of a later version of the Allman Brothers Band.
+It was Allman and his manager’s loss: In my book, I characterized the band — both past and present — as one of America’s greatest rock acts.
 Exactly a decade later, I finally got my wish to interview Allman: In 2014, he was happy to speak with me for Acoustic Guitar magazine after it was announced that the ABB would be packing it in for good.
 Three years later, Allman would be dead from complications of liver cancer.
 All those years on the road had finally caught up with him.

 The singer talks about what kept the Allman Brothers Band going through the darkness as well as the light